 Interior Design Course Descriptions

-+210.
-Visual Literacy in Interior Design.*** 3 hrs.
+210. Visual Literacy in Interior Design.*** 3 hrs.
 Studio/Lecture.
-Prerequisites: ID 140, 238 and passage of computer competency exam.
-An exploration of various communication methods in interior design through a variety of projects
+Prerequisites: ID 140.
+Should be taken concurrently with ID 238.
+An exploration of various communication methods in interior design through a variety of projects.

 238. Visual Communications in Interior Design.*** 3 hrs.
 Studio/lecture.
 Should be taken concurrently with ID 210.
 An introduction to visual communication in interior design with emphasis on orthographic and free-hand drawing and visual design terminology

-+240.
-Interior Design II.*** 3 hrs.
-Studio/Lecture.
-Prerequisites: ID 140, 238, ART 111 or *.
-A studio course for the exploration and application of design methodology to interior environments
+240. Interior Design II.*** 3 hrs.
+Studio/lecture.
+Prerequisites: ID 140, 238, * should be taken concurrently with ID 311 a studio course for the exploration and application of design methodology to interior environments

 242. Portfolio Development. *** 2 hrs.
-Prerequisites: ID 140, 238 or *.
-An introduction to various portfolio techniques, documentation methods and career planning for the interior design profession.
+Prerequisites: ID 140, or * an introduction to various portfolio techniques, documentation methods and career planning for the interior design profession.
 (May be taken concurrently with ID 140 and ID 238.)

 311. Advanced Visual Literacy in Interior Design.*** 3 hrs.
-Studio/Lecture Prerequisite: ID 310 or permission of the instructor.
+Studio/lecture.
+Prerequisite: ID 210 or permission of the instructor.
 Should be taken concurrently with ID 240.
 An exploration of advanced graphic communication and modeling methods in interior design through a variety of projects

 333. Textiles for Interiors.
 3 hrs.
 A study of the production, properties and performance of textiles for interiors with emphasis on the selection of textiles for specific environmental applications

 340. Residential Interior Design I.*** 3 hrs.
 Studio/lecture.
 Prerequisites: ID 232, 303, 320, 339.
 (May be taken concurrently with ID 232 and ID 303.)
 Advanced application in space planning, human factors, interiors for special needs and interior systems for residential interiors

-442. Interior Design Internship**.
-4 hrs.
-Prerequisites: ID 490 with a grade of C or better in all courses completed under major courses of study in the Degree Plan and an overall 2.50 GPA for the last 60 hours of course work completed.
+442. Interior Design Internship.** 4 hrs.
+Prerequisites: ID 340, 439 with a grade of C or better and an overall 2.50 GPA for the course work completed.
 A practicum for the interior design student in a working-training situation with a professional interior designer

 478. Seminar in Interior Design.
 1-3 hrs.
 Prerequisite: Junior or senior standing.
 An in-depth study of special topics to meet current needs.
 May be repeated for a total of no more than seven hours

 490. Advanced Application of Design Theory.*** 3 hrs.
 Studio/lecture.
-Prerequisites: ID 342, 438, 440 (with a grade of “C” or better).
-Directed in-depth research and problem solving application of a current interior design issue or a design project within the community.
+Prerequisites: ID 342, 438, 440 (with a grade of C or better).
+Directed in-depth research and problem-solving application of a current interior design issue or a design project within the community.
 (Students undertaking a Seniors Honor Project will enroll in ID 490H.)

-497. British Housing and Interiors*.
-3-6 hrs.
+497. British Housing and Interior.* 3-6 hrs.
 Studies abroad: a series of lectures and tours by English authorities on interior design topics

 *** Specifically equipped personal laptop computer required/specifications available through the ID Office, 601.266.5988